 12. Weight loss

-It is unclear as to how many people are effected by SIBO, as it is often left undetected.
-This is mainly due to doctors not being trained on the condition and the large amount of false negative test results.
+It is unclear as to how many people are affected by SIBO, as it is often left undetected.
+This is mainly due to doctors not being trained on the condition and a large amount of false negative test results.
 What has been concluded is that around 80% if IBS (irritable bowel syndrome) suffers have SIBO.
 This leads to the questions, is SIBO the cause of IBS?

 How to test for SIBO.

 Whilst many clinicians will diagnose by symptoms alone, there are pathology tests that can detect the presence of SIBO (however, the accuracy is questionable).